 But is alcoholism really a disease?
 Learn about the facts behind this complex disorder so you can make informed decisions about your lifestyle and health.

 Do you need treatment for alcoholism?
-At Zinnia Healing, our trained experts are available to provide inpatient detoxification services and outpatient programs that can assist you in overcoming addiction.
+At Zinnia Health, our trained experts are available to provide inpatient detoxification services and outpatient programs that can assist you in overcoming addiction.
 Pick up the phone and call our alcoholism helpline today at (855) 430-9439 for the support you need.

 Is Alcoholism Considered a Disease?